adkar47/COE-332/homework2/README.md

 ADJUSTMENTS

-read_animals.py now can precisely distinguish the number of animals using the parameter num_of_animals read_animals.py also checks for different errors now when trying to return a number from the list Prints a number based on animals.json generate_animals.py will provide 20 random animals into animals.json from the previous homework
+read_animals.py now can precisely distinguish the number of animals using the parameter num_of_animals and also checks for different errors now when trying to return a number from the list, and Prints a number based on animals.json generate_animals.py will provide 20 random animals into animals.json from the previous homework